muit/muit.github.io/content/posts/ecs/new-approach-to-ecs-apis.md

 ### Problems scheduling

-As I mention on the previous step, scheduling is a huge problem, and we should simplify it.
+As I mentioned in the previous step, scheduling is a huge problem, and we should simplify it.

 Scheduling helps us organize hundreds of system functions to execute safely in multithreading.
 To achieve that, we need to know where we read and modify components:

 - We can safely **read** components of the same type from many threads at the same time.
-- We can’t safely **read** components of the same type **while** any other thread is **writing** them.
+- We can't safely **read** components of the same type **while** any other thread is **writing** them.

-We can of course schedule by hand, but this quickly becomes unmaintainable.
-That’s why there are many ways to automate it.
-But, as I said, you need to be able to know what you are doing inside a function from outside or this wont be possible.
+We can, of course, schedule by hand, but this quickly becomes unmaintainable.
+That's why there are many ways to automate it.
+But, as I said, you need to be able to know what you are doing inside a function from outside, or this won't be possible.

 ```cpp
 // If we pass around the registry, we don't know our dependencies